Balkan Trip Itinerary

 You’ll arrive in France around 90 minutes to 2 hours later depending on your ferry crossing time.
 Remember to add an hour when you arrive to be on French time.

-Stay overnight in Nancy or nearby.
+Then stay overnight in Nancy or nearby.

 Day 2: Nancy to Augsburg in Bavaria